Prebiotic Fiber vs. Hunger, Inflammation

 Prebiotic Fiber May Help Curb Hunger and Decrease Inflammation

-A new study has found that fiber supplements derived from legumes may help improve appetite, reduce food intake, and lower inflammation in adults who are overweight.
-Published in the Journal of Nutrition, the study divided 88 overweight adults into groups receiving 6, 12, or 18 grams of fiber, or a placebo, for 14 days.
-The legume fiber was a prebiotic, which is a type of fiber that can be fermented by probiotic bacteria in the gut.
-Researchers measured the participants’ appetite levels, food intake (in the form of a test meal and a 24 hour dietary recall), and inflammatory markers immediately before and after the 14-day treatment period on day 0 and on day 15.
-Here is what they found:
+A study published in the Journal of Nutrition found that fiber supplements derived from legumes may help improve appetite, reduce food intake, and lower inflammation in adults who are overweight.
+For the study, researchers divided 88 overweight adults into groups receiving 6, 12, or 18 grams of fiber, or a placebo, for 14 days.
+The legume fiber was a prebiotic—a type of fiber that can be fermented by probiotic bacteria in the gut.
+Researchers measured the participants’ appetite levels, food intake (in the form of a test meal and a 24 hour dietary recall), and inflammatory markers immediately before and after the 14-day treatment period on day zero and on day fifteen.
+Here's what they found:

 - The fiber groups experienced a statistically significant decrease in appetite, food intake, and inflammatory markers.